266 Wellington Main St.,

 Another great casual restaurant in the heart of Picton.
 Great burgers, a great selection of County beers and wine and live music on select evenings as well.
 A county classic for sure.

-Below is a list (with links) of our favourite restaurants here, and I've drawn a map to give you a general idea of where they are.
-Most restaurants are fairly casual, the food is sophisticated and prices are very reasonable and there is no pretention here.
+Below is a list (with links) of our favourite restaurants here.
+Most are fairly casual, the food is sophisticated and prices are very reasonable and there is no pretention here.
 Most also support local suppliers and favour local wines, beer, produce and cheeses which is great.
 For most - reservations are usually required (I've included their phone numbers) so check ahead if you plan to go.
 Also be sure to call and check if they are open for lunch if that's what you have in mind, and some may be closed on Mondays or Tuesdays and winter hours are much more varied, some close for a few weeks if not for the season.
-You can click HERE to see a map to give you a general idea of where these are located.